latex3/latex3.github.io/latex3/index.md

 target="_blank"
 onclick="vgwPixelCall('51fc82f5083e42e49d51d818c781d70b');">separate
-article</a> we provide a more detailed description of what we aim to achieve and how you can help us to achieve our goals.
+article</a> we provide a more detailed description of what we aim to achieve and how you can help us to achieve the project goals.
 Some older reports on the work already done by the project are available from the Comprehensive TeX Archive Network (CTAN).
-More recent  work is available from this site as [articles]({{site.baseurl}}/publications/) (in PDF format) and information about the current [development code if found on a separate page]({{site.baseurl}}/latex3/code/).
+More recent work is available from this site as [articles]({{site.baseurl}}/publications/) (in PDF format) and information about the current [development code can be found on a separate page]({{site.baseurl}}/latex3/code/).

-The experience gained from the production and maintenance of LaTeX2e (the version you have been using for many years) had a major influence on our goals for future development and on new code which are now integrated into LaTeX.
+The experience gained from the production and maintenance of LaTeX2e (the version you have been using for many years) has a major influence on our goals for future development and on new code which is now integrated into LaTeX.

-A while ago we made the decision to drop the idea of a separate LaTeX3 that exists in parallel to LaTeX2e, but instead gradually modernize LaTeX to keep it competitive in todays world while maintaining compatibility methods for older documents.
+A while ago we made the decision to drop the idea of a separate LaTeX3 format that would exist in parallel to LaTeX2e, but instead decided to gradually modernize LaTeX to keep it competitive in today's world while maintaining compatibility methods for older documents.

-As part of this change of focus the following major improvements have been introduced during the last years:
+As part of this change of focus the following major improvements have been introduced in the last few years:
-+ 2018: Full support Unicode input; UTF-8 became the encoding default for documents;
++ 2018: Full support for Unicode input; UTF-8 became the default encoding in LaTeX;
 + 2019: Introduction of the LaTeX development formats to allow people to try out upcoming releases with ease;
-+ 2020: Integration of the `L3 programming layer` into the LaTeX format; first uses of this layer inside the format: a new general hook management for LaTeX and the `xparse` document commands (formerly available as a package);<br>
++ 2020: Integration of the `L3 programming layer` into the LaTeX format; the first uses of this layer inside the format are a new general hook management system for LaTeX, and the `xparse` document commands (formerly available as a package);<br>
      Interface extensions to NFSS (The LaTeX font selection scheme) to better support modern fonts (OpenType and others).